karlvr/consistent.js/README.md

 Consistent.js
 =============

-Consistent is a small Javascript framework to enable an abstract model to be synced with the DOM.
+Consistent is a small and simple Javascript framework to enable an abstract model to be synced with the DOM.
+Consistent is designed to be easy to use and understand for developers already using jQuery, and it doesn’t prevent you from using jQuery at the same time.

 Introduction
 ------------